Luk446/Stat_project_2450027/Python/README.md

 The current files that should be present in this folder are:
 - cobbangleanalysis.ipnyb
+- montetest1.ipnyb

 The first analysis we do is based on the cobb angle variable.
 It can be found in "Cobbangleanlysis.ipynb", in this we perform a hypothesis test with use of a anderson darling test.

+The second analysis computed is a monte carlo test.
+We want to verify the legitimacy of the results that the paper reported, checking whether they may be found through random generation when parameters are set